-Do you use any type of email templates when prospecting?
-If not, you really might want to stop to incorporate those in some way as you are wasting valuable time.
+Do you use any email templates when prospecting?
+If not, you really might want to stop to incorporate those in some way, as you are wasting valuable time.

 The reason why is that you come across the same exact scenarios again and again when prospecting:

 - You are sending an email to someone you have never spoken with